Keyboard shortcuts

 }

-…however the constructor change will obviously be quite a bit more substantial:
+…however the constructor change will be quite a bit more substantial:

 };